 Creating Accessible Documents

 In order to provide access to our students, guests, and community members creating accessible documents is essential.
 All information is required to be available virtually or in an accessible format if requested.
 To be prepared for these requests, ODR recommends creating all materials with accessibility in mind.
-Please review recommendations for Creating Accessible Electronic Materials.
+Please review our recommendations for Creating Accessible Documents, Creating Accessible Presentation Slides, or PDF Conversion and Remediation.

 Video Captioning and Transcription